itanev/itanev.github.io/_posts/2014-11-02-flyweight-pattern.md

 title: Flyweight Pattern
 description: "In this post I would try to explain what is Flyweight Pattern and illustrate his usage with real world example."
 modified: 2014-11-02
-tags: [Flyweight Pattern, Design Pattern, Structural Design Patterns, C#]
+tags: [Flyweight Pattern, Design Patterns, Structural Design Patterns, C#]
 image:
   feature: abstract-1.jpg
 comments: true